alexgreen0606/Planner/DesignPrinciples.md

 6. `Validation Functions`

 ## Function Names
-- Declarations in components: 'handle'.
+- Declarations in components that are use in TSX or returned : 'handle'.
 - Props: 'on'.
-- Declarations of utils (anything outside component.
-May be above component): action itself (ex: "saveToStorage").
+- Declarations of utils (anything outside component or only used within the component, not shared): action itself (ex: "saveToStorage").

 ## Props
 - Always define props using `type`.